ortus-docs/coldbox-docs/configuration/coldboxcfc/configuration_directives/coldbox.md

 };
 ```

 > **Info** : Please note that there are no mandatory settings as of ColdBox 4.2.0.
-If fact, you can remove the config file completely and your app will run.
+In fact, you can remove the config file completely and your app will run.
 It will be impossible to reinit the app however without a reinit password set.

 ## Development Settings